 (App.
 23) The trial court did not make any findings of fact regarding various factors that could make such a belief reasonable.
-(See Order at 7-8)

 Regarding the defense's evidence, the trial court found as fact that, "Marijuana and hemp share very similar physical characteristics and it is difficult to tell one from the other either by appearance or by smell."
 (App.
 24) This finding of fact is not supported by competent evidence.
 Marijuana and hemp are not merely similar in terms of smell and appearance, they are identical.
 (App.
-19; see also App.
-45) In addition, the trial court improperly disregarded the SBI memo's statement that it is impossible for an officer in the field to distinguish between marijuana and hemp.
-(App.
-19) Although the SBI memo's position on how this would affect probable cause was not binding on the trial court, it should have been given some weight considering the SBI's undisputed expertise with drug investigations and prosecutions.
+19) In addition, the trial court improperly disregarded the SBI memo's statement that it is impossible for an officer in the field to distinguish between marijuana and hemp.
+(Id.)
+Although the SBI memo's position on how this would affect probable cause was not binding on the trial court, it should have been given weight considering the SBI's undisputed expertise with drug investigations and prosecutions.